ayush-7span/RoadMap-Bignners/README.md

 # RoadMap-Beginners
-- This repository contains the roadmap for beginners who are starting their carrier
+- This repository contains the roadmap for beginners